Blackwells Capital Issues Lett - GuruFocus.com

 We believe the case for boardroom change is clear based on the following:

-- RTL trades at a 66% discount to its Net Asset Value and 62% discount to peers.
+- GNL trades at a 35% discount to its Net Asset Value and 51% discount to peers.
 This is due to the chokehold of its significantly off-market management agreement with AR Global.
-Since 2015, RTL has paid AR Global $498 million in fees and expenses, while RTL shareholders have suffered a 62% stock price decline representing $1.3 billion in total value destruction.
+Since 2015, GNL has paid AR Global $383 million in fees and expenses while GNL shareholders have suffered a 64% stock price decline representing $2.1 billion in total value destruction.

-- Since RTL’s initial public offering in 2018, there have been 8 dilutive stock issuances at the behest of AR Global.
-While shareholders have had to suffer through each of these dilutive issuances, AR Global’s unchecked parade against RTL’s coffers has led to annual fees and expenses increasing 3.0x during the same period.
+- Since GNL’s initial public offering in 2015, there have been 11 dilutive stock issuances at the behest of AR Global.
+While shareholders have had to suffer through each of these dilutive issuances, AR Global’s unchecked parade against GNL’s coffers has led to annual fees and expenses increased 2.6x during the same period.

-- We believe RTL’s board of directors (the “RTL Board”) and management is profoundly conflicted and have enabled AR Global’s self-dealing and corporate piracy.
-These entanglements include: (i) RTL’s CEO, President and Chairman, Michael Weil who is the founding Partner of AR Global; (ii) CFO Jason Doyle who is the former CAO of another AR Global advised entity; and (iii) Lisa Kabnick, the RTL Board’s “lead independent director”, who should be acting as an independent fiduciary for RTL shareholders, yet has profited considerably as a director on the boards of several AR Global-managed REITs.
+- We believe GNL’s Board of Directors (the “GNL Board”) and management are profoundly conflicted and have enabled AR Global’s self-dealing and corporate piracy.
+These entanglements include: (i) GNL CEO and Board member James L. Nelson, who holds a profit interest in GNL’s external advisor, which is owned by AR Global; (ii) GNL’s CFO, Chris Masterson, who is also CFO of another AR Global-managed REIT; (iii) Sue Perrotty, the GNL Board’s “lead independent director”, who should be acting as an independent fiduciary for GNL shareholders, yet has profited considerably as a director on the boards of several AR Global-managed REITs, and; (iv) Michael Weil, a GNL Board member who also sits as CEO of AR Global, the parent of GNL’s external advisor.

-- Blackwells believes that RTL needs drastic corporate governance changes.
-In connection with the Annual Meeting, Blackwells has nominated two independent and highly qualified individuals for the RTL Board, Jim Lozier and Richard O’Toole.
+- Blackwells believes that GNL needs drastic corporate governance changes.
+In connection with the Annual Meeting, Blackwells has nominated two independent and highly qualified individuals for the GNL Board, Jim Lozier and Richard O’Toole.
 Both individuals bring a wealth of real estate and fiduciary experience, along with a track record of creating value.
-Blackwells has also proposed a series of advisory resolutions to bring much needed corporate governance reform to RTL.
-We believe these proposals, and our nominees, will bring integrity, intelligence and best practices of corporate governance to RTL once and for all.
+Blackwells has also proposed a series of advisory resolutions to bring much needed corporate governance reform to GNL.
+We believe these proposals, and our nominees, will bring integrity, intelligence and best practices of corporate governance to GNL once and for all.

 Shareholders should use the WHITE Universal Proxy Card to vote FOR all of Blackwells’ director nominees.
 We are also asking you to vote FOR each of the Blackwells’ non-binding advisory resolutions on the WHITE Universal Proxy Card.